-Before coming to UW, I received MA degree in history at National Taiwan University and served as a research assistant at Sinica Academia, Taipei.
+Before coming to UW, I received MA degree in History Department at National Taiwan University and served as a research assistant at Sinica Academia, Taipei.

 - Ting-chieh Ou Yang, "Provincializing Xinjiang: The Geographical Knowledge and Writing of Statecraft Scholars in the Early 19th Century," presenting in AAS-in-Asia panel, 2020.